UWPCE-PythonCert/ProgrammingInPython/source/exercises/html_renderer/html_renderer_tutorial.rst

         assert file_contents.startswith("<html>")
         assert file_contents.endswith("</html>")

-OK -- this one really does something real -- it tries to render an html element -- which did NOT pass -- so it's time to put some real functionality in the Element class.
+OK -- this one really does something real -- it tries to render an html element -- which did NOT pass -- so it's time to put some real functionality in the ``Element`` class.

 This is the code:

 .. code-block:: python

-    class Element(object):
+    class Element:

         def __init__(self, content=None):
             pass